Beyond Pell Restoration: Addressing Persistent Funding Challenges in Prison Higher Education Toward Racial and Economic Justice

 education in prison programs and quantitative data from a national survey of college

-programs in prison, our analysis focuses on persistent funding challenges that the Pell grant
+programs in prison, our analysis focuses on persistent funding challenges that the

 alone cannot address.
-Specifically, we highlight three distinct and pressing challenges for
+Specifically, we highlight three distinct and pressing challenges

-the field of higher education in light of Pell restoration, and related to: 1. access to funding
+the field of higher education in light of Pell restoration, and related to: 1. access

 other than FAFSA, including college/university specific scholarships; 2. administrative